 To connect with Wendy and an amazing group of people who love to talk on this topic, you may also wish to join her program, Celebrating This Precious Life – Honest Conversations about Death and Dying.

 If you’d like to cover a broader range of topics relating to Death and Dying, then you may want to join Wendy’s six month program which is for celebrants, family, friends, health care workers, social workers.
-The program is monthly sessions where we meet to talk about ‘Death and Dying’.
+Monthly sessions where we meet to talk about ‘Death and Dying’.
 Come to one or come to them all.
 Join in with a group of honest, friendly people who are insightful and engaging.
 For more detailed information click HERE.

 “Wendy’s course is so full and rich.
 There’s so much to learn about the practicals of the life journey, and to uncover the deep learnings that come from within.
 All in all – a very special uncovering of how it just might feel if you are given an ‘end date’.
 I’m so grateful to be part of this group.”
 Julie Weston – Celebrant, Australia